jazzblue/mgorest/README.md

 *>python tests.py*

 ## Pagination
 Pagination is supported for the "filter" webservice.
 It is easily implemented using Flask-SQLAlchemy **paginate** method.
-If the page is secified in the URL then the response is paginated, otherwise, if page is omitted from URL, the response is not paginated.
+If the page is specified in the URL then the response is paginated, otherwise, if page is omitted from URL, the response is not paginated.

 ## Webservice sample usage